JSeam2/Tora-Zilliqa/README.md

 And future plans:
 * An encrypted script for privacy preservation.
-* A complete exception handling mechanism for off-chain execution.
+* A complete exception handling mechanism for off-chain execution.
-* Supports for a freer data capture and validation mechanism in this off-chain execution framework.(e.g., open the network I/O for off-chain scripts and allow users to specify an external data source inside the script)
+* Supports for a freer data capture and validation mechanism in this off-chain execution framework.(e.g., open the network I/O for off-chain scripts and allow users to specify an external data source inside the script)

 ### v0.1.2
 Supports trusted relay for fetching information from other decentralized systems.
 This version provides a dedicated relay connected to Ethereum network, which can query transactions and data of accounts or smart contracts from Ethereum,  and verify the Merkle-proof along with cumulative proof of work for integrity guarantees.
 It also provides several testcases including [an atomic cross-chain swap](#2-atomic-cross-chain-swap) between Zilliqa and Ethereum.